Bazlama (Turkish Flatbread)

 - Olive Oil: Contributes a subtle flavor and helps keep the bread soft.
 Extra virgin olive oil works best here.

-Knead the dough well until it’s soft and pliable.
-The dough should bounce back when you poke it.
-Place the dough in a bowl, cover with plastic wrap and a kitchen towel. let it rest for 1 hour until double in size.
-Then divide the dough into 8 pieces.
+Transfer the dough to a floured surface and knead until soft and pliable.
+It should bounce back when gently poked.
+Place the dough in a bowl, cover with plastic wrap and a kitchen towel, and let it rest for 1 hour, or until doubled in size.

+Divide the dough into 8 pieces.
 Roll each individual piece of dough into about 1/4 inch thick round piece.

 Cover the rolled-out dough rounds with a towel and let them sit as you preheat your pan on the stove top.